Hackers Realm

 Embark on the journey of image classification with Python!
 This tutorial explores CNN and deep learning techniques to classify images of dogs and cats.
 Learn to build accurate models that can distinguish between these furry friends, unlocking applications in pet recognition, animal monitoring, and more.
 Enhance your skills in computer vision, deep learning, and unleash the power of image classification.
-Join this comprehensive project tutorial to unravel the world of dogs vs cats image classification. #DogsVsCats #Python #CNN #DeepLearning #ImageClassification #ComputerVision
+Join this comprehensive project tutorial to unravel the world of dogs vs cats image classification with python. #DogsVsCats #Python #CNN #DeepLearning #ImageClassification #ComputerVision

 In this project tutorial we will use Convolutional Neural Network (CNN) for image feature extraction and visualize the results with plot graphs.